DrAceMisanthrope/FiveM/rolldice/README.md

 3. Add `start 3dme` & `start rolldice` in the `server.cfg`
 4. Enjoy!

 *Already using 3dme?
-Easy, just install rolldice!*
+Easy, just install rolldice!
+Using an alternative to 3dme?
+In `client.lua`, look for `TriggerServerEvent("3dme:shareDisplay", text)` and change that line to call the display function of your 3D display script.*

 ## Usage
 * `/roll numOfDice numOfSides`